BrilliantKimari/Smart-Goal-Planner/README.md

 ### Preview Production Build

+Preview the production build locally:

 ```sh
 npm run preview
 ```

 ## API & Data

-- The app expects a REST API at `http://localhost:3000/goals`.
-- For local development, you can use [json-server](https://github.com/typicode/json-server):
+The app expects a REST API at `http://localhost:3000/goals`.
+For local development, you can use [json-server](https://github.com/typicode/json-server) to simulate the API:

 ```sh
 npm install -g json-server
 json-server --watch src/db.json --port 3000
 ```

+## How It Works

+- Use the form to add new financial goals with target amounts and deadlines.
+- Track your progress by depositing amounts towards each goal.
+- Visual progress bars and deadline warnings help you stay on track.
+- The overview section summarizes your total goals, savings, and completed goals.

-## License
+## Owner

-## Owner Brilliant Kimari
+Brilliant Kimari

+---

+This project is a practical demonstration of React skills, state management, REST API integration, and responsive UI design.